top of page

 Filmed in 24 hours as part of the AT&T Create-A-Thon

 Los Angeles.
-Zyquil is a farce, or a social statement asking the question:
+Zyquil is a farce, asking the question:

 At what cost will our attainment of knowledge supersede our ability to empathetically connect and thrive as humans?